JasonThomasData/ninja_game/README.md

+Note - if you're looking at my Github profile, I'm no longer working on this.
+I've learned a lot about OOP since starting this project and it would need a large refactor and restructure.

 This is a fun game where a ninja has to fight zombies, skeletons and other creatures.
 It started after I decided to do some pixel art one day and I got a little obsessed.